basitalibaloch21/ListArray/README.md

 # ListArray
-This is a linear data structure similar to that of a linked list, where each node is composed of arrays.
-This data structure supports dynamic resizing upon removal/addition of elements.
+This is a linear data structure similar to that of a Linked-List, however, each node of the structure contains an array.
+This structure supports dynamic resizing in cases of addition/removal of elements when appropriate.
+The data structure was created in April of 2023 as a class project, but I have since revisited it and rewritten a majority of the codebase to be more efficient.
+I am aware there are some edge cases that need to be reworked, it is a work in progress.
-This is a revised/updated version of my older ListArray I created for a class project.
-WORK IN PROGRESS!!!!